bluemelodia/PhotoDex/README.md

-    Protocol 'F': Detecting sentient beings (humans and cats) and relocating photos that feature them as the subject matter Protocol 'S': Shrinking photos according to a specified height or width
+    Protocol 'F': Detecting sentient beings (humans and cats) and relocating photos that feature them as the subject matter Protocol 'S': Shrinking photos according to a specified height or width Protocol 'T': Detecting and translating text in photos (coming soon) Protocol 'W': Analyzing screenshots of workout machines and generating a report (coming soon)